el2718/FastQSL2/README.md

   (8) kill the pop-up window for fastqsl.exe finally in Windows
 * Jan, 12, 2026 Jun Chen, support python
 * Jan, 13, 2026 Jun Chen, allow seed = 1 in fastqsl\.pro (True in fastqsl\.py) for exporting output grid
+* Jan, 16, 2026 Jun Chen, remove the key_word  of no_preview, add key_words of preview, save_file